aaronbloomfield/ccc/hws/metamask/index.md

 Finally!
 We can get to the whole reason for this party.

 Your task is to create a web interface to your Auctioneer.sol contract, which fulfills the [IAuctioneer.sol](IAuctioneer.sol.html) ([src](IAuctioneer.sol)) interface.
-The intent is that you start with the existing web page to view the auctions -- the link is on the Canvas landing page -- and put your modifications at the bottom of that page.
+The intent is that you start with the existing web page to view the auctions -- the link is in the blockchain explorer's links section -- and put your modifications at the bottom of that page.
 Our web page looked like the image to the right; this is the bottom of our web page, and the auction table itself was above what is shown.
 Yours need not look the same, but it does need to be usable.
 Specifically, we are *not* grading on appearance, just usability.

 Your web page still has to display the table of auctions *in addition to* the forms to interact with the IAuctioneer.
 The auctions table display is intended to be copied from the auctions.php page.

 As you are starting with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment (see above for starting on that), the read-only parts of this assignment are already done for you.
 You will have to change the contract IDs, of course -- you should hard-code that into your HTML / Javascript code (just replace the address that is there -- it may be there multiple times).
 Note: you have to view the original auctions page with an address else most of the relevant Javascript code will not be shown.
-The link to that page with an address is on the Canvas landing page.
+The link to that page with an address is in the blockchain explorer's links section.
 We discussed how to create a HTML form interface, and the Javascript code to make it work, above.
 You will have to hard-code the Auctioneer smart contract address.

 For this assignment, you need to create a web interface with three of the Auctioneer functions -- `startAuction()`, `closeAuction()`, and `placeBid()`.
 Your interface also needs to interact with two functions of the NFT manager: `mintWithURI()` (the one-parameter version, shown above) from [NFTManager.sol](../tokens/NFTManager.sol.html) and `approve()` that was inherited into NFTManager.sol from [IERC721.sol](../auctions/IERC721.sol.html).
 This means you will have to interact with ***TWO*** contracts on the blockchain.
 Thus, you will need to create a contract interface to your NFTManager contract as well (similar to how `auctionContractmm` was created) -- be sure to use `web3mm`!
 You can hard-code the address for the NFTmanager, and you can obtain that by calling `nftmanager()` on your Auctioneer contract; the former is likely simpler.
 Note that many of the smart contract function parameters are already known, and need not be entered in the form -- the NFT is minted for the MetaMask account, and the transfer assumes it is coming from the same MetaMask account and going to the Auctioneer.
 So only the NFT ID is what needs to be entered when approving a NFT, for example.